indigoabstract/appplex/README.md

 # app-plex

-app-plex is a tool for rapid prototyping any type of applications in C++.
+app-plex is a general purpose tool for rapid prototyping any type of applications in C++.
 It helps you keep all the apps/demos you accumulate in one place and immediately deployable on any supported platform.